honne23/substrate_token_swap/plan.md

     * Takes account ID source, target, and balance to transfer
 5. An off chain worker listens for this transaction block, emits an RPC event back to Ganache to deplete the source wallet of the elected funds

+### Parachain smart contract
+- Records a mapping of ETH account IDs to Parachain account IDs
+- Incoming RPCs from an ETH address will generate tokens for the associated parachain account ID

+### ETH Contract
+- ETH "bridge" contract will have a `transfer` function that sends ETH tokens to the parachain.
+    - The smart contract will lock the funds (mapped to the owner's account id)
+    - A relay listens for the transaction via rpc and initiates the substrate smart contract to generate the parachain funds

+### Relay (web server)
+- Uses JSON-RPCs to connect to both smart contracts and coordinate fund transfers

 ### Using the off-chain worker with smart contracts: